 Art & Street Artist

 Let’s not forget to pay a visit to the five museums.
-Fatahillah Museum recites Batavia’s history and Wayang Museum.
-While focuses on dolls and indigenous shadow puppets wayang.
+Fatahillah Museum recites Batavia’s history and Wayang Museum focuses on dolls and indigenous shadow puppets wayang.
 Meanwhile, just like its name, Arts and Ceramics Museum boasts hundreds of artsy pieces.

 Street Food, Cafe & Night Street Photography

+The tropical scorching sun in the middle of the day may be energy-draining and dehydrated.
 Fret not as several cafés and coffee shops are there to serve up refreshing concoctions.
-Tea, coffee, even wine, and cocktails are nothing out of ordinary at the Old Town’s eateries.
+Tea, coffee, even wine, and cocktails are nothing out of ordinary at the old town’s eateries.
 Those beverages go well with the Western, Peranakan, and Indonesian light or heavy meals.

 This filling dining experience goes even better with the Tempo Doeloe ambiance of the culinary establishments.
 To dose up the romanticism, try dropping by at the Old Town in the evening.
 The dark antique buildings and the flickering lights of purple and yellow provide a romantic view.